Mainfreight half year net profit lifts 79 per cent despite supply chain issues - NZ Herald

 Air and ocean revenue in all regions increased due to higher air and sea freight rates and an increase in freight tonnage as a result of market share gains and consumer demand, he said.

+"The air and ocean performance has been exceptional, albeit a really tough result for our people to achieve given the shortage of (space) in sea freight and air freight," Braid said.

-Mainfreight's exposure to 26 different countries across five regions provided a significant competitive advantage.
+Mainfreight's exposure to 26 different countries had provided a significant competitive advantage.

 Operating cash flows were $178.4m, down from $188.5m in the previous period.
 This reflected supply chain congestion and freight rate increases in the air and ocean division, increasing the company's working capital requirements.